martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 **26 - 30 years old**

-* Being disappointed at the shallowness of my childhood friends' conversion compared to Beth and her friends.
+* Being disappointed at the shallowness of my childhood friends' conversion compared to my wife and her friends.

 * Believing that I was disgusting, unclean, and unworthy to associate with God because of masturbation, and the deep shame and sorrow that followed.
 I remember bargaining with God, to [help me stop sinning](http://martyromero.me/discovering-my-masturbation-myths).